 BUT I don’t advise you take the same action as I did.
 Imitation is the biggest form of flattery.
 But according to you, its annoying.
 I can definate relate.

 Maybe ask her in a nice way.
-If shes you’re friend, you should be able to ask her anything.posted almost 6 years ago
+If shes you’re friend, you should be able to ask her anything.posted about 6 years ago

 thanx for ur helpful and quick responses guys, RosaB i think that is a rly good suggestion and I’ll definitely give that a go, and i think if i don’t talk about clothes as much around her.
 Itz just rly hard coz she’s a rly good friend of mine. :Pposted about 6 years ago

 I don’t think you should think of it as annoying but like TraceFineGold said, it should be flattering that someone wants to imitate you and dress like you.
 It should make you feel even better about yourself that someone is looking up to you almost like how we’re often inspired by the media and celeb styles.
 Anyway, hope you can see where I’m coming from and maybe then it’ll be less annoying that your friend copies your style. :)posted about 6 years ago

-maybe you could suggest other styles… that might help her stray from your style.. i guess you could be a little flattered cause that means that you’re pretty good at dressing yourself… =)posted almost 6 years ago
+maybe you could suggest other styles… that might help her stray from your style.. i guess you could be a little flattered cause that means that you’re pretty good at dressing yourself… =)posted about 6 years ago

 Gasp, no offense.
 But I really find those type of people annoying.